Antropomeda/Graffiti-Crab-Game-Mod/README.md

 <img width="480" height="371" alt="image" src="https://github.com/user-attachments/assets/c2bb994e-a6f7-48c3-a500-694aaef4c476" />

-You can upload any .png images, and they will become graffiti (a folder is automatically created in the plugins folder ("AntroGraffiti").
-Drop the .png files into it, and they will appear as stickers/graffiti in the game)
+You can upload any .png(or .jpg or .jpeg) images, and they will become graffiti (a folder is automatically created in the plugins folder ("AntroGraffiti").
+Drop the .png(or .jpg or .jpeg) files into it, and they will appear as stickers/graffiti in the game)

 You can resize them using the arrow keys